hbk619/vector-slack/README.md

 Create a PNG sprite sheet, each sprite is 184 in width, 96 in height.
 Two rows of five and place in

     vectorslack/images

+## Images

+Any images you want to use with the "show" command should go in vectorslack/images and be 184 pixels wide and 94 pixels high